 This trend received a major boost in 2016/2017 with the leak of classified NSA and CIA hacking tools.
 These leaked tools include offensive and spy tools such as:

 - UNITEDDRAKE – an NSA mass-surveillance and espionage tool –

 - HIVE – a CIA malware designed to untraceably send exfiltrated information to CIA servers and receive new instructions from CIA operators

 - Weeping Angel – targeting IoT devices such as smart TV for spying purposes, and

 - UMBRAGE – used to run false flag operations

-In the aftermath of those leaks, downloadable tutorial videos on how to use those leaked tools were posted even on such readily available platforms as YouTube (which led to the subsequent termination of the associated YouTube accounts, but only after a few thousands views and downloads.)
+In the aftermath of those leaks, downloadable tutorial videos on how to use those leaked tools were posted even on such readily available platforms like YouTube (which led to the subsequent termination of the associated YouTube accounts but only after a few thousand views and downloads.)